christopher-cook/post_it_app/README.md

 * [Pivitol tracker](https://www.pivotaltracker.com/n/projects/2407483)
   * User Stories/Wireframes
 * User Stories to break down requirements and concepts into features
+*** we broke down the features and steps into Epics, User Stories, and Tasks to manage the progress
+* Continuous Integration & Early Deliverables
+*** we kept on testing the functionality with postman and integrating the frontend to ensure the deliverables along the way

 ### Extreme Programming
 * Pair Programming